 It’s a good idea to keep an eye on your CPU, accessible through your BIOS (find out more with our handy guide).
 After restarting your computer, you only have a narrow opportunity to check your BIOS.
 Here’s how to do so on different operating systems.

-If you’re using Windows 8, holding Shift when clicking Restart will open up Advanced Start-up Mode and allow you to easily look at your motherboard settings (containing the CPU).
+If you’re using Windows 8 or Windows 10, holding Shift when clicking Restart will open up Advanced Start-up Mode and allow you to easily look at your motherboard settings (containing the CPU).